SettleMint

 Trusted issuer requirement

-Publishing a feed update does not require a platform role, but the submitting identity must be registered as a trusted issuer for the feed's verification topic.
+Publishing a feed update does not require a platform role, but the authenticated participant must have an associated identity contract, and that identity must be registered as a trusted issuer for the feed's verification topic.
 See Configure trusted issuers for setup instructions.

 Feed scopes